nifty10m/yangying/README.md

 2. Comparison can be done using JSON.
 Meaning the object is stored as json and map representation (after deserializing) must be equals.
 Your object will be automaticly transformed into a json string, if it is not a string.
 Keep in mind default json handling is done via `groovy.json.JsonSlurper` so your object must be supported by this class.
 If your
 3. JSON_API is almost the same as JSON but does ignore properties like `id or `createdDate` in comparison.
 4. PNG compares the object as PNG files, treating images of same size as equal.
+5. XML compares the object as XML files, ignoring whitespace and order of attributes.

 You can use these implementations as examples for custom comparison by implementing the Comparison interface.

 ## Default file storage

 The library assumes a default maven or gradle file structure.
 The snapshots are stored in the local file system in a `test/resources` subfolder called `${spec}/snapshots` where `$spec` is a lower case representation of your spec name.
 The filename is derived from the name of the feature and a postfix of `-1` if there is more than one snapshot test in your feature.
+There might be a future version where the file location is configureable.